etkraw/software-security-notes/notes/sca.md

 ###Constant-time code

+The password checker example given above may seem a little contrived, and any good password checker won't behave like this.
+To provide
-The password checker example given above may seem a little contrived, but actually isn't uncommon.
-To provide another real-world example of a vulnerability, we look at a problem in GnuPG 1.4.13's implementation of the RSA algorithm.
+another real-world example of a vulnerability, we look at a problem in GnuPG 1.4.13's implementation of the RSA algorithm.
 RSA is a cryptographic algorithm that requires performing exponentiation on a modular space.
 An efficient algorithm to perform this operation is the square and multiply algorithm, shown below in a very simplified manner.
 We